|

 Nothing Is Impossible

-Thanks to bodybuilding I now have a positive self image for myself, and I wish
+others along the way.
+Thanks to bodybuilding I now have a positive self-image,

 |